banner

 printk#

-• Print the memory size of a variable
+• Print the size of memory occupied by a variable

 adb shell getprop ro.product.cpu.abi